sc2umich-org/cmake-basics/readme.md

     add_library(dot_prod dot_prod.cpp)
     target_link_libraries(fun_math PUBLIC dot_prod)

-Now, instead of creating a library then adding it to the library, we are just simply adding one that has already been created.
+Now, instead of creating a library then adding it to the project, we are just simply adding one that has already been created.
 There is a [catch](https://stackoverflow.com/a/66516012) to this though.
 The compiler we used to create the library likely has to be the same compiler used by cmake or else the linking will fail.
 Now, I will get to show you what it looks like to use makefiles as the build system instead of visual studio's system.
 First, clean out the build folder like last time.
 If you have mingw64 gnu compilers, you can type:

     cmake -G "MinGW Makefiles" ..\library